What is a cookie script?

-But the very point and mission of Cookiebot, our unique scanning technology and cookie solution is to instill a balance through transparency and self-determination of the as-is unchecked monetization of personal information.
+Cookiebot CMP creates a balance through transparency and self-determination of the as-is unchecked monetization of personal information.

-Our cookie scripts then lock your door, so that the users are safe and secure.
+The Cookiebot CMP cookie scripts then lock your door, so that the users are safe and secure.

 The shocking handling of user data has often been justified by the industry itself with the argument that it provides huge value to publishers and businesses.